wlswotmd/gef/README.md

         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/pagewalk-arm64-el123.png)
         * Secure memory scanning is supported, but you have to break in the secure world.
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/pagewalk-arm64-secure.png)
-        * Pseudo page tables without detailed flags and permission can be output even in the normal world.
+        * Pseudo page tables without detailed flags and permission can be output even in the normal world (when uses OP-TEE).
         * ![](https://raw.githubusercontent.com/bata24/gef/dev/images/pagewalk-arm64-secure-pseudo.png)
     * ARM (only Cortex-A, LPAE/Non-LPAE, PL0/PL1)
         * ARM v7 base.
 PL2 is NOT supported.